sash1669/youtube_challenge/README.md

 # Youtube Challenge - Python

+Incomplete set of tasks implemented by me for the Bright Network Internship Experience.
 The Python Youtube Challenge uses Python3.
 The below commands use Python3 specifically, to account for users that might have Python2 installed alongside Python3.